Sheets

 Android

-Sheets on Android leverage presentation behaviors from the Material Sheet or Fullscreen Dialog.
-The close button is only visible when the native TalkBack accessibility feature is enabled.
+Sheets on Android leverage presentation behaviors from the system.
+The close button is only visible in Context sheets when the native TalkBack accessibility feature is enabled.
+Focus sheets always have the leading close button.

 Avoid placing a back button in the sheet header—Android devices use the hardware back or predictive back gesture actions.